 Congratulations, you’ve just published your first blog post!

 I mentioned earlier in this tutorial that your website will not be live to the public yet as by default, Bluehost install a “Coming Soon” setting so nobody can see your blog until you are ready to go live, in which you are now ready.

 No matter what section of your WordPress admin you are on right now, at the top of the page you will see an orange “Coming Soon Active” button, so click on that.

 Now click on the “Launch your site” button.

 Frequently Asked Questions

-A WordPress optimised web hosting service that we recommend that has actually been recommended by WordPress themselves for the last decade can cost as little as £3.25 per month, which comes with a free domain and there are tons of premium blogging themes that cost less than £50.
+A WordPress optimised web hosting service that I recommend for beginners that has actually been recommended by WordPress.org themselves for the last decade can cost as little as £3 per month ($3.95), which comes with a free domain name and SSL.

 You must first focus on creating or outsourcing content that offers value to people and build a relationship with your readers, then you can start recommending products or services that you personally use that can help your readers achieve the same results that you have already proven to achieve.